mozilla/data-docs/src/concepts/glean/glean.md

-# Glean - product analytics & telemetry
+# Glean

 For Mozilla, getting reliable data from our products is critical to inform our decision making.
-Glean is our new product analytics & telemetry solution that provides that data for our products.
+Glean is our new product analytics & telemetry solution that provides a consistent experience and behavior across all of our products.
-It aims to be easy to integrate, reliable and transparent by providing an SDK and integrated tools.

-It currently supports Android and iOS products, while Desktop support is planned.
+The list of supported platforms and implementations is [available in the Glean SDK Book](https://mozilla.github.io/glean/book/dev/core/internal/implementations.html).

-Note that this is different from Telemetry for Firefox Desktop ([library](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/index.html), [datasets](../choosing_a_dataset.md)), although it provides similar capabilities.
+> Note that this is different from Telemetry for Firefox Desktop ([library](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/index.html), [datasets](../choosing_a_dataset.md)), although it provides similar capabilities.

 Contents: